pigmanms/CustomVideoDownloader/README.md

 ## Features
 - Download youtube videos
 - Download the whole channel or large playlists
+- Download some other websites' videos(just paste URL)
 - Automatically or Manually convert video to audio files
 - Customizable command line commands via user interface
-- and other KOOL stuff in the future...
+- and other kool stuff in the future...

 ----------------